-Creative Assembly's gearing up to finish off its bloodthirsty, fantastical trilogy, finally announcing Total War: Warhammer 3.
-It's been a much longer wait than the gap between the previous Warhammers, but it's also shaping up to be considerably larger, pitting six factions—four of them following the Gods of Chaos—against each other in a map that covers the Realm of Chaos and the Lands of the East.
+Creative Assembly's gearing up to finish off its bloodthirsty, fantastical trilogy, with Total War: Warhammer 3.
+It's been a much longer wait than the gap between the previous Warhammers, but it's also shaping up to be considerably larger, pitting seven launch factions—four of them following the Gods of Chaos—against each other in a map that covers the Realm of Chaos and the Lands of the East.

-Below you'll find everything we know about Warhammer 3 so far, and make sure to check back later, as we ferret out more details.
+Below you'll find everything we know about Warhammer 3 so far.
+Make sure to check back later, as we ferret out more details.

 What's the Total War: Warhammer 3 release date?